I teach chronic back pain sufferers how to confidently build trust in their body and spine through strategic weight loss and exercise strategies.

 Hey Sarah!

 Thanks for your support!
 Yes, once you have been cleared by your physician to get back into normal activities, come talk to me.
 They will more than likely put you through some sort of 4-6 week therapy post surgery.
-Shoot me an email fitness4backpain@gmail.com.
+Shoot me an email [email protected].
 I would love to keep up with your procedure and recovery.
 Keep me in the loop!

 Talk to you soon.